demisto/content/Packs/GCP-Enrichment-Remediation/Playbooks/playbook-Cloud_Credentials_Rotation_-_GCP_README.md

 - **Revoke Access Token**: Revoke any suspicious or unauthorized access tokens.

-- **Combo Action**: Both resetting the password and revoking access tokens to ensure complete safety.
+- **Combo Action**: Reset the password and revoke access tokens to ensure complete safety.

 ## Dependencies